'Everything is at stake' as world gathers for climate talks

 “Our way of life is at stake,” said Tina Stege, the climate envoy for the Marshall Islands.
 “Our ability to provide our children with a safe and secure future is at stake.
 Atoll nations like the Marshall Islands do not have higher ground to retreat to.”

+As environmental protesters targeted big banks in London’s financial center on Friday, parts of Scotland were dealing with unusually heavy rainfall, the kind that scientists say is becoming more intense due to global warming.

-In Glasgow, divisions between nations are big, and trust is a problem, say several United Nations officials and outside analysts.
+In Glasgow, divisions between nations are big and trust is a problem.

-Rich countries like the United States and European nations developed carbon-belching energy and caused most of the problem historically, but now they ask poor nations to cut or eliminate the use of fossil fuels.
-In return, they’ve promised $100 billion a year by 2020 to help developing countries switch to clean energy.
+Rich countries like the United States and European nations developed the carbon-belching energy and caused most of the problem historically, but now they are asking poor nations to cut or eliminate the use of fossil fuels.
+In return, they’ve promised $100 billion a year to help developing countries switch to clean energy.

 So far, the funding has fallen far short of that amount.